flipwise/unibody-kickoff/README.md

 2) Direct copy

 You can also just download the ZIP of this repo.
 The next step would be to unpack the ZIP.
-Then create a folder called org.kde.plasma.unibodykickoff.
+Then create a folder called org.kde.plasma.kickoff.
 Now put the contents of the ZIP's package folder inside it - this means that your new folder consists of a contents folder and a metadata.desktop file.
 You then have to copy the newly created org.kde.plasma.unibodykickoff folder to:

 a) if you want per-user availability: /home/.local/share/plasma/plasmoids

 b) if you want it to be available for all users: /usr/share/plasma/plasmoids

-NOTE: simply restart plasmashell (plasmashell --replace) or log out for your Kickoff to be replaced.
+**NOTE: simply restart plasmashell (plasmashell --replace) or log out for your Kickoff to be replaced.**